openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

         Invention Network, in order to protect the free software ecosystem from the risks associated to software patents.
 >
-> â€œThe Document Foundation is a major free software project, and LibreOffice a key
+> “The Document Foundation is a major free software project, and LibreOffice a key
           office suite for creating, managing and sharing documents.
-By becoming a licensee of the Open Invention Network, we fight software patents - which stifle innovation and encourage predatory business practices - and at the same time we improve the protection of our software projects,â€ said Charles Schulz, Member of TDF Steering Committee.
+By becoming a licensee of the Open Invention Network, we fight software patents - which stifle innovation and encourage predatory business practices - and at the same time we improve the protection of our software projects,” said Charles Schulz, Member of TDF Steering Committee.
 >
 > Patents owned by Open Invention Network are available royalty-free to whichever company,
         institution or individual that agrees not to assert its patents against free software.